JuliaDiff/SparseDiffTools.jl/README.md

-# MatrixColoring
+# SparseDiffTools.jl

-Matrix Coloring algorithms to enhance Julia's sparse jacobian computation ability.
+A Julia package to exploit the sparsity found in derivative matrices to enhance and speed up their computation with the help of matrix coloring.